VictorAugDB/Intergalactic-Federation/requirements/addPilot.md

 - [] Check if the ship's location is the same as pilot's location planet
 - [] Check if the ship is already in use
 - [] Save the pilot in the repository
-- [] Update the ship with pilot certificationDocument
 - [] Returns 200 with registered pilot data

 ## Exceptions